kormax/apple-enhanced-contactless-polling/README.md

 Reader side:
 * Can be implemented in software on most devices, provided that low-level access to NFC hardware is available.
 In some cases, it is required to re-implement parts of the protocol stack in the software when doing so.
 HALs/Libraries for most popular chips contain separate confidential versions that include ECP support and are given to approved partners only, but a homebrew solution is easy to implement.
-  Proof of concept was successfully tested using PN532, PN5180, ST25R3916(B), MFRC552 chips;
+  Proof of concept was successfully tested using PN532, PN5180, ST25R3916(B), MFRC552 chips and PCSCV2 readers;
   For information about those chips and how it can be implemented, visit the [Examples](./examples/README.md) page;
 * iOS has special reader APIs that make the device emit specific ECP frames:
   *  NFCVASReaderSession, PaymentCardReaderSession for VAS;